kylereed01/Project-2---Parallax-Website/README.md

 # Project-2---Parallax-Website
-Basic parallax HTML website about the city of Philadelphia, PA
+Basic parallax HTML/CSS website about the city of Philadelphia, PA